genericmoniker/mirror/README.md

 Using Raspbian Stretch.

-Install the unclutter package to hide the mouse cursor.
+Install the unclutter package for hiding the mouse cursor.

     sudo apt-get install unclutter